thenameisajay/Genie/README.md

 ## Note :

 - Only Available in the selected regions.
 See the list of available regions here: https://ai.google.dev/available_regions
+- Models that can be tested :
+   - Gemini Pro
+   - Gemini Pro Vision

 ## Description

 This is a simple web app that uses the Google Gemini API to generate text from text input and text from images.
-Initially built for testing the gpt-4-vision model,  on the announcement of the Gemini API  , the code was quickly adapted to use the Gemini API.
-This app was used for internal testing of the Gemini API for the company I work for , so it is was not built for public use and is not maintained.
-The problem with the Gemini API that as of Date of writing <strong> it is not possible to use the API in the UK </strong> and with a big help from my sister who lives in India, I was able to test the API.
+Initially built for testing the gpt-4-vision model,  on the announcement of the Gemini API, the code was quickly adapted to use the Gemini API.
+This app was used for internal testing of the Gemini API for the company I work for, so it was not built for public use and is not maintained.
+The problem with the Gemini API is that as of the Date of writing <strong> it is not possible to use the API in the UK </strong> and with a big help from my sister who lives in India, I was able to test the API.

 ## Tech Stack